 A power nap may help you get through the day, but if you find that you can't fall asleep at bedtime, eliminating even short catnaps may help.

 Vigorous exercise is best, but even light exercise is better than no activity.
 Exercise at any time of day, but not at the expense of your sleep.

 Evaluate your room.

 Design your sleep environment to establish the conditions you need for sleep – cool, quiet, dark, comfortable and free of interruptions.
 Also make your bedroom reflective of the value you place on sleep.
 Check your room for noise or other distractions, including a bed partner's sleep disruptions such as snoring, light, and a dry or hot environment.
 Consider using blackout curtains, eye shades, ear plugs, "white noise," humidifiers, fans and other devices.

-4. Sleep on a comfortable mattress and pillows.
+Sleep on a comfortable mattress and pillows.

 Make sure your mattress is comfortable and supportive.
 The one you have been using for years may have exceeded its life expectancy – about 9 or 10 years for most good quality mattresses.
 Have comfortable pillows and make the room attractive and inviting for sleep but also free of allergens that might affect you and objects that might cause you to slip or fall if you have to get up during the night.

 It is best to take work materials, computers and televisions out of the sleeping environment.
 Use your bed only for sleep and sex to strengthen the association between bed and sleep.
 If you associate a particular activity or item with anxiety about sleeping, omit it from your bedtime routine.
-For example, if looking at a bedroom clock makes you anxious about how much time you have before you must get up, move the clock out of sight.
-Do not engage in activities that cause you anxiety and prevent you from sleeping.